lucasjoliveau/doc/fr/developer/reference/backend/orm.md

     record.name             # second access gets value from cache

-To avoid reading one field on one record at a time, Odoo _prefetches_ records and fields following some heuristics to get good performance.
+To avoid reading one field on one record at a time, Konvergo ERP _prefetches_ records and fields following some heuristics to get good performance.
 Once a field must be read on a given record, the ORM actually reads that field on a larger recordset, and stores the returned values in cache for later use.
 The